kayleriegerpatton/work-day-planner/README.md

 THEN they are able to type their event details

 WHEN the user clicks the time block's corresponding "Save" button
-THEN the event text is saved in local storage
+THEN that event's text is saved in local storage

 WHEN the user refreshes the browser page
 THEN the saved events remain in the time blocks